 Once an employee has left, it’s even more difficult to track down and cancel these tools.
 Create a process to regularly review and terminate accounts for former employees, or use a platform with built-in onboarding and offboarding.

-14. Breed better SaaS culture
+14. Encourage a more responsible SaaS culture

 Company-wide visibility and accountability over who owns a subscription ultimately creates a more responsible culture around software usage, helping reduce your costs.